 Basic rate payers who receive dividends of more than £2,000 need to complete a self-assessment return.

-- If you receive dividend income of up to £2,000 outside an ISA.
-You will pay no tax on your dividends, even if you are a higher or additional rate taxpayer.
+- If you receive dividend income of up to £2,000 outside an ISA, you’ll pay no tax on your dividends, even if you’re a higher or additional rate taxpayer.

 One way to invest in investment funds is through a life insurance policy.